 Capital Improvement Program

-Albany's five-year Capital Improvement Plan (CIP) is designed to provide a road map for implementation of core infrastructure improvement programs and standalone enhancement projects throughout the City.
+Albany's five-year Capital Improvement Project (CIP) Plan is designed to provide a road map for implementation of core infrastructure improvement programs and standalone enhancement projects throughout the City.
 The City Council, commissions, and staff work together to incorporate priorities into a realistic plan for implementation.
 This plan strives to balance regulatory requirements, safety issues, planned priorities, and desired enhancements to City assets and infrastructure.
 The CIP covers a planning horizon of five fiscal years, with the first two to three years of funding generally appropriated by the Council at adoption.
 Interim reports are provided to the City Council periodically, and include project status, program developments, and funding updates.

 Albany's Current CIP